• Skip to main content

 • desu – です : an auxiliary verb used after a noun or adjective to make it polite.
 Probably, this is well known as a part of Japanese desu form.
 In the example, this is used after “utsukushii” to make it sound polite.

 This is a typical usage of “senaka”.
-In this example, it works as a part of the noun phrase, “kanojo no senaka”, which means ‘her back’ in Japanese.
+In this example, it works together with the possessive case, “kanojo no”, to mean ‘her back’ in Japanese.
 When we want to refer to the back side of someone’s body in Japanese, this noun is a very good option.

 Example #2: another usage of “senaka”